Blog

 • product configuration (brand, color, size, material, delivery time).

-Marketplace.
-Merchant ID helps to identify the payment and keep statistics
+Marketplace. merchant_id helps to identify the payment and keep statistics

 If you have only one product line (for example, Reebok sneakers), you can also divide them into several groups for convenience by assigning different IDs accordingly: